rackerlabs/support-how-to/content/cloud-servers/use-firewalld-on-centos-7.md

     $ sudo firewall-cmd --add-service=http
     firewall-cmd --permanent --add-service=http

-You can obtain additional details about firewalld's predefined rules by navigating to the **/usr/lib/firewalld/services/** directory and reading the files.
+You can obtain additional details about firewalld's pre-defined rules by navigating to the **/usr/lib/firewalld/services/** directory and reading the files.

-### Set up Rich Rules
+### Set up rich rules

-_Rich Rules_ are how you define conditionals in firewalld.
-The most common use case is for Rich Rules is allowing access from a particular IP address or IP address range.
+_Rich rules_ are how you define conditionals in firewalld.
+The most common use case for rich rules is allowing access from a particular IP address or IP address range.
 The following commands enable access to TCP port 80 from any IP on the 192.168.0.0 network and make the rule permanent: